joelek/bonsai/readme.md

 );
 ```

-* The router exposes the current route through the `url` state.
+* The router exposes the current url through the `url` state.
 * The router exposes the current element through the `element` state.

 ## API